Matteo

 How to Pronounce Matteo

 Our model has identified 5 different pronunciations for the name Matteo.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 34.0% confident that Matteo is pronounced as mah-TAY-oh.
-The next most likely pronunciation is muh-TAY-oh, at 29.8% confidence.
+Our model is 34.0% confident that Matteo is pronounced as mah-TAY-oh, which has 3 syllables.
+The next most likely pronunciation is muh-TAY-oh, at 29.8% confidence, with 3 syllables.

 mah-TAY-oh (3 syllables)